the-teacher/rails7-startkit/README.md

 **Data**

-- All data related folders for services are placed in `./db`
+- All services' data related folders are placed in `./db`
-- All service related folders are `UPPERCASED`
+- All folders are `UPPERCASED`

 ```
 ./db